mattihicks/matthewmatthew/_posts/2013-02-06-a-raucous-life.markdown

 It pains me to write this in the past tense, but maybe someday this will become normal: his heart stopped beating on January 23, 2012, 23:29 Holland time.
 His death is impossible to accept, like an unfathomable reality I cannot comprehend.

 When I discovered his heart would stop beating at any moment, I first went to the gym.
 It seemed like the only thing to do.
-“Just follow the schedule, Matthew.
+“Just follow the schedule, Matti.
 Follow the damn schedule,” I told myself.
 And I did.
 I went to the gym and began running.
 But I had to stop.
 I couldn’t continue.
 It was as if someone or something was placing a white sheet over everything — all of the treadmills, weights, exercise machines, and my own ability to think.
 I had to do something else, but I didn’t know what to do — my best friend was dying.

 <center>***</center>